braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

    -  <h6 style="display: inline;"> Nutrition Breakdown Function: </h6> Would display all the information for the selected food's nutritional information as a bar or pie chart.
    -  <h6 style="display: inline;"> Nutrition Range Filter Function: </h6> Would display all the foods between the selected minimum and maximum of the selected nutrition as a dictionary going from the food closest to the maximum with its value to the food closest to the minimum.
    -  <h6 style="display: inline;"> Nutrition Level Filter Function: </h6> Have the foods that fall within the chosen parameters of low, medium or high for the selected nutritional value as a dictionary which will display the foods from the highest nutritional values to the lowest with the names of the foods
-   -  <h6 style="display: inline;"> Food Wars Function: </h6> It would have the function return the 5 selected foods compared against the nutritional value selected in the form of a bar graph
+   -  <h6 style="display: inline;"> Food Wars Function: </h6> It would have the function return up to the 5 selected foods compared against the nutritional value selected in the form of a bar graph

 -  <h5 style="display: inline;"> Side Effects: </h5> Note any side effects, such as changes to global variables or data passed by reference.